samuelhackwill/le-tiret-du-six/README.md

 - double-click on the text to make modifications.
 Clicking outside of the textarea will erase the current Story mongodb collection (in the current environment only), parse the text and insert it in the collection.

-- The text should look something like this :
+- The text should look something like this (for a more detailed example see :

 ```
     salut